 If a sponsoring agency is paying some or all of your educational expenses, it is your responsibility to see that the agency has provided written authorization to Enrollment and Student Financial Services before you register.
-If the college doesn't receive your authorization in a timely manner, finance charges will be added to your account balance.
-If you have questions, call 541.463.3011 or e-mail SponsoredAccounts@lanecc.edu.
+If the college doesn't receive your authorization in a timely manner, late fees will be added to your account balance.
+If you have questions, email SponsoredAccounts@lanecc.edu.